 The person who serves the papers has to file an affidavit (sworn statement) with the court, indicating that the papers were served.
 If the papers weren't delivered directly to your spouse, the affidavit has to describe the person served, including that individual's age.
 This requirement is meant to assure the court that the person accepting the documents was of "suitable age and discretion."
 (D.C.
 DR Rule 4(h).)

 Service by mail consists of mailing the divorce papers to your spouse by certified mail, return receipt requested.
 You'll file an affidavit of service with the court when you receive the signed return receipt card back from the post office.

 A spouse has to file a response to the complaint within 20 days of being served.
-If that’s not done, the court can enter a "default", and the divorce can proceed without that spouse's participation.
+If that's not done, the court can enter a "default," and the divorce can proceed without that spouse's participation.

 Although you and your spouse can enter into an oral agreement resolving your marital issues, you should consider memorializing the terms in a written divorce settlement agreement (sometimes referred to as a "property settlement agreement" or a "marital settlement agreement").
 This agreement is a contract between you and your spouse, and is binding on both of you.

 Usually, only the plaintiff spouse needs to attend the divorce hearing.
-But if the defendant spouse is the only one who’s been a resident of D.C. for the required six months, that spouse may need to attend the hearing to confirm residency.
+But if the defendant spouse is the only one who's been a resident of Washington, D.C. for the required six months, that spouse might need to attend the hearing to confirm residency.
 Try to get to court early, to familiarize yourself with your surroundings and check in with the court personnel.